Resistance Formula

 mediumCommon Mistakes

-- Confusing resistance with resistivity — resistance (R, in ohms) depends on the shape and size of the conductor, while resistivity (\rho, in \Omega·m) is a property of the material itself.
+- Confusing resistance with resistivity — resistance (, in ohms) depends on the shape and size of the conductor, while resistivity (, in ·m) is a property of the material itself. - Fix this by naming the system, checking "Can I identify the circuit path, what quantity is flowing or changing, and which electrical rule links the quantities?", and attaching units or direction to the final statement.

 Common Mistakes Guide